Triple Zero (000)

 If you are calling from a mobile service and are not at your service address, police will try to locate you and respond to your request.
 But this may not always be possible without an address or accurate location information.
 If you can speak and provide your location, you should do so.
 This will ensure police can respond quickly.

-Advanced mobile location technology, which can provide latitude and longitude coordinates of the mobile handset location should be available later in 2020.
-This will help to locate callers who are not calling from their service address.
+Advanced mobile location (AML) technology, which can provide latitude and longitude coordinates of the mobile handset location, is available on select Apple IOS (and Watch OS GPS + Cellular) and Android devices.
+This helps to locate callers who are not calling from their service address.

 Calling 000 during a power outage depends on the type of phone and service you are using.